rtahmasbi/FirewallX/README.md

 If you have two Ethernet ports on a computer, with different networks on each, your computer can act as a router.

 ## default router
-We have two interfaces (eth0 and wlan0) in the device (firewall), which one should be the default router?
+We have two interfaces (`eth0` and `wlan0`) in the device (firewall), which one should be the default router?

-For example in the device, you ping google.com, how to tell it should it route through wlan0 while keeping both ports as default?
+For example in the device, you `ping google.com`, how to tell it should it route through `wlan0` while keeping both ports as default?